Eva Edling

 Artist.

-Maj Bring grew up in Uppsala at Sysslomansgatan 8 and later on the Skolgatan.
-She studied at the Vilhelmssons painting school in Gothenburg and at the Academy of Arts and for Henri Matisse in Paris from 1908 to 1910.
+Maj Bring grew up in Uppsala on Sysslomansgatan 8 and later on Skolgatan.
+She studied at Vilhelmsson's painting school in Gothenburg and at the Academy of Fine Arts and for Henri Matisse in Paris 1908-1910.

-Bring had her own art school in Stockholm and was chairman of the Association Swedish Women Artists between the years 1949–1951.
-Bring painted landscapes in modernist style and later worked with collages and sequined paintings.
+Bring herself ran an art school in Söder in Stockholm and was chairman of the Association of Swedish Women Artists between 1949 and 1951.
+Bring painted landscapes in a modernist style and later worked with collage and sequined paintings.

-Her autobiography Counter-Clockwise (1986) is in reissue supplemented with a large amount of pictures from her oeuvre.
-The book depicts her artistry and her time in Paris.
-The republication has been done by Maj Bring's fund
+Her autobiography Motsols (1986) has been reissued with a large number of images from her oeuvre.
+The book describes Maj Brings' artistic life and her encounters with her contemporaries and her time in Paris.
+The new edition has been published by Maj Brings Fonds

-In 2008 several artists were honored to have the streets and parks in Stockholm named after them.
-Maj Bring is represented among them.
+In 2008, several artists were honored by having streets and parks in Stockholm named after them.
+In Sköndal, Maj Bring is represented.

 Burial site: 0129-2149

-Image description: May Bring, 1904.
-Photo: Retrieved from the book Maj Bring – Motsols.
-Memoarer och konst.
-2007.
-[The image is cropped]
+Image description: Maj Bring, 1904.
+Photo: Taken from the book Maj Bring - Motsols.
+Memoirs and Art.
+2007The image is cropped].

 Click here for an uncropped image